Careers Counsellors in Australia Help You Get The Perfect Job!

 Your Career Counsellor will also help you carry out a defined, or localised search for employment.

-However, this also means that navigating the city’s employment market is harder for someone without any know-how or background, especially international students, or skilled migrants.
+However, this also means that navigating the city’s employment market is harder for someone without any local background or knowledge, especially international students, or skilled migrants.
 New job seekers in Australia often struggle with:

-- Understanding when to apply for jobs, and where
+- Understanding when and where to apply for jobs

 - Application etiquette and expectations for Resumes and Cover Letters

 - The pace of the hiring process and how to follow up job applications and after the interview stage

 - Negotiating for yourself, and knowing your options